d-smith/ecs-sample/README.md

 The alb stack requires a certificate ARN as an input.
 The easiest way to obtain one is via the aws cli: `aws acm --list-certificates`

+## Route 53 Parameters

+Use the AWS CLI to find the zone name to form the record set for.
+This can be done via `aws route53 list-hosted-zones'.
+The name is the last component of the Config Id property - for example if Id is /hostedzone/xxx then the zone name is xxx.

+To form the domain name parameter, combine the name you are associating with the load balancer with the parent name associated with the hosted zone.

+For example, in the hosted zone config if the name is `foo.com.` and you want to associate `dev` in that domain with the load balancer, then for the domain name parameter you would specify `dev.foo.com`.